JupiterBroadcasting/jupiterbroadcasting.com/test/Readme.md

 # Jupiter Broadcasting Site End to End Tests

-These tests are setup using the [playwright](https://playwright.dev/python/docs/writing-tests) framework.
-They are intended to run on each commit to verify the site is working in expected order
+These tests are setup using the [Playwright](https://playwright.dev/python/docs/writing-tests) framework.
+They are intended to run on each commit to verify the site is working in expected order.

 ## Getting Started